 “When the US Fed starts jacking up interest rates, that causes capital to move out, and the peso starts depreciating,” Guinigundo added.

 He noted, however, that the economy remained attractive to investors as evidenced by the steady inflows of short-term portfolio investments, as well as long-term foreign direct investments

-According to Guinigundo, authorities still believe the inflation rate will peak within the third quarter of 2018 – leaving the possibility that the rate will still rise for the current month – while non-monetary measures being implemented by the government will kick in in the fourth quarter to cap the increase in consumer prices.
+Guinigundo said authorities still believed the inflation rate would peak within the third quarter of 2018— leaving the possibility that the rate would still rise for the current month—while nonmonetary measures being implemented by the government would kick in by the fourth quarter to cap the increase in consumer prices.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.